GothicAnatomist/daily-code-exercise/README.md

-Daily Coding Warmup Chellenges
+Daily Coding Warmup Challenges
 =======

 ## Description

 A collection of my solutions to coding challenges across a plethora of websites.
-I try to do one of these every day to get warmed up and also to have at least one achievement each day (hopefully!).
+I try to do one of these every day to get warmed up and also to have at least one achievement ticked off each day (hopefully!).

 They may not be ***THE*** solution, or even a particularly good solution - but it keeps my brain working!